radical-cybertools/radical.pilot/docs/source/_themes/armstrong/README.rst

 Defaults
 --------
-This repository has been customized for Armstrong documentation, but you can use the original default color scheme on your project by copying the ``rtd-theme.conf`` over the existing ``theme.conf``.
+This repository has been customized for Armstrong documentation, but you can use the original default color schema on your project by copying the ``rtd-theme.conf`` over the existing ``theme.conf``.